 So on Christmas Eve we packed the car and set off to camp on Fraser Island for seven nights.
 This gave us plenty of time to explore the island without rushing around whilst also being able to relax and do nothing.

-A WEEK ON FRASER ISLAND
+ONE WEEK ITINERARY FOR FRASER ISLAND

 You can either start your Fraser Island explorations in Hervey Bay and catch the ferry from there, or approach it via the barge from Rainbow Beach (head to Inskip Point).